MfrMesa/MfrMesa/README.md

 I'm seeking my first role in Front End and UX/UI to apply my creativity, strategic vision, and leadership skills in a new technological challenge.
 Connect with me and let's explore how I can uniquely and freshly contribute to your team and innovative project!

-Currently, I'm working with a team on a fictitious hotel page [VillaSol Hotel](develhope-group-app).
+Currently, I'm working on the modernitation of a web.

 You can contact me via email at *mfrmesa@yahoo.com*.